-'''

 not [status = Open]

-'''

 When combined with another relation, self allows to add the items matched by subConstraint to the resulting set.
-For example, returns all of the children of TS-129 at all levels, but does not return TS-129 itself.
+For example, descendant of TS-129 returns all of the children of TS-129 at all levels, but does not return TS-129 itself.
 To add TS-129, use descendantOrSelf: